andy-hanson/noze/doc/future.md

 Since detecting what vat memory belongs to will be a common operation, it needs to be efficient.
 Luckily a virtual address usually has 48 usable bits, which is enough to encode the vat ID in there -- say there's a maximum of 255 vats.
 Static could be the only one allowed to have objects starting with 0x00..., vat 1 would have objects starting with 0x01..., vat 2 would have 0x02..., etc. Most objects that the GC traverses over (and only the GC cares about which vat an object belongs to) will be in the current vat or in static memory, so we would have those two as the fast path, then fall back to the slow path where we need to add an external root for another vat.

 This design does not take care of circular references between vats.
-However, those are pretty hard to create -- mutable objects are generally not sendable. `fut` is, though, and it's possible that vat A's `fut` will be resolved by an object containing a pointer to vat B's `fut` which will be resolved by an object containing a pointer to the original `fut`.
-Vat A would never free its fut since vat B points to it, and the same goes for vat B. Solving this problem would require inter-vat cycle detection; perhaps some core runtime thread would look for these.
+However, those are pretty hard to create -- circular references require mutable objects which are generally not sendable. `fut` is, though, and it's possible that vat A's `fut` will be resolved by an object containing a pointer to vat B's `fut` which will be resolved by an object containing a pointer to the original `fut`.
+Vat A would never free its fut since vat B points to it, and the same goes for vat B. Solving this problem would require inter-vat cycle detection.
 This would require a vat during GC to mark which objects were reachable by itself as opposed to which ones were reachable by external roots only.
-Then if the cycle-detector sees that if vat A's objects are external-only, and so are vat B's, then it could unmark all of them.
+Then if we see that vat A's objects are external-only, and so are vat B's, objects reachable from it, then it could unmark all of them.
 This is a hard problem though, and won't come up often in real code.
 So I'll hold of on trying to solve this.

-### Stack allocation
+## Stack allocation

 Since noze has no globals, it's often easy to tell when a function can't possibly leak something.
-If a function takes a type `t` and returns `u`, and the type `u` recursively can never contain a `t`, then the parameter of type `t` can never leak.
-I suspect this will cover 90% of cases.
+If a function takes a type `t`:
+* The return type is `r`. `t` will leak if `r` can recursively contain a `t`, meaning it is one of:
+	- Is itself `t`
+	- Is an iface or fun, since these can close over anything
+	- Is a record with a field that can recursively contain `t`
+	- A union with `t` as one of the possibilities
+	- Is a `ptr t`.
+  If none of the above are true, `t` can't escape by the return type.
+(It can't escape by a type parameter since type parameters are opaque, so a type is never assignable to a type parameter unless it's identical to that type parameter.)
+* For each parameter type `p`: It's OK for `p` to contain `t`, it's only a problem if `p` is mutable and `t` could be written to it.
+  This can happen if:
+    - Is a record with a `mut` field of type `t`
+    - Is an iface or fun with a parameter that may recursively contain `t`
+    - Is a `mut-arr` or similar collection type.
+      These can be detected as they contain `ptr` which is mutable.
+      However, so does `arr` which is not.
+      There should probably be a `const-ptr` type then which is known not to be mutable, thus `t` can't leak into it.
+    - Is a record / union / ptr with a field / member / target that may leak `t` recursively In all other cases, `t` can't leak into `p`.

+So there are two relationships, `r` can-contain `t` and `p` can-be-written `t`.
+We can memoize the calculation of these.

 So, if we see a `new` expression:
 * If it's passed to a parameter and that parameter does not leak: we can stack-allocate it.
 * If it's assigned to a local variable and that local variable does not have any use that leaks: we can stack-allocate it.
 * Finally, if it's passed to a function that *does* leak: We can still check if that function's return value leaks, if not, we can stack-allocate this.

+Stack-allocating a variable `x` means creating `Foo _storage_x = (Foo) { ... };` and then `Foo* x = &_storage_x;`.

+This scheme isn't perfect as it can fail to detect things which *could* leak given the types, but don't actually given the implementation.
+But it has the advantage of being calculable with the model rather than the concrete-model, which means we can use this information in the frontend.

-We might want add a `nogc` function attribute (the D language has the same keyword); these functions would be required to only use stack-allocated memory, or manually allocate and deallocate memory.
+We might want add a `nogc` function attribute (the D language has the same keyword); these functions would be required to only use value types, stack-allocated memory, or manually allocate and deallocate memory.
+They could also use constants as these are statically-allocated.
 (Manual allocation could still use the GC heap, or it could use malloc.)
 These would not be `noctx` as they could still throw exceptions and add tasks (tasks can be manually deallocated then they are taken out of the tasks collection).
+The drawback is this would force us to expose from the back-end which types are value types and what is evaluated to a constant.

+Since the garbage collector is non-interrupting, it will never see a stack-allocated object.

+## Exceptions

+* Basically any code that's not `noctx` can throw exceptions.
+If it allocates memory or does potentially-overflowing arithmetic, it can throw exceptions.
+* `fut` should be extended to handle exceptions and treat this as a rejected state.
+* Instead of a synchronous `try` / `catch`, if you think a piece of code may throw an exception, `delay` it to run it in its own task, then check to see if the returned `fut` was rejected.
+* I/O code will of course throw exceptions, and I/O code usually returns `fut` anyway, so it's appropriate for `fut` and exceptions to be linked.
+You don't need `fut<result<foo, error>>` unless you want a more specific `error` type.
+* Deallocating memory is optional in noze so it's unnecessary to have `finally` for that.
+Low-level resource handling like closing a file should be done in `noctx` code which can't possibly throw exceptions.
+This means we don't need stack-walking for exceptions, we just immediately jump to the exception handler in the function that runs the task.

 ## Reflection